vaginessa/MobileAdTrackers/README.md

 # MobileAdTrackers
-Taken from DNS logs, formatted in hostfile and other formats.
+Taken from DNS logs, formatted in hostfile format.

 Caveat: This will also block game reward systems like Tapjoy (i.e. watch videos and play other games for points)

 To give you an idea of why we need better mobile ad lists take a look at **[Marketing Technology Landscape Supergraphic - Martec](https://chiefmartec.com/2018/04/marketing-technology-landscape-supergraphic-2018/)**.
-Each year they release a new poster and you can see the growth of the mobile marketing landscape over the past several years.
-Most host-based blocklists do not target mobile ad networks- possibly because they monitor desktop and desktop browser traffic.
-Adaway for Android has a built-in hostfile of mobile ad networks but [it hasn't been updated](https://github.com/AdAway/adaway.github.io/commits/master/hosts.txt) since 2016.
-The last attempt was by me and it was reverted as I had mistakenly included URL shortener goo.gl.

-This list is a heck of a lot more scrutinized than Adaway's as I log from my device and always see what apps are doing out of curiousity.
-Not only that, someone used a utility called Funceble that checks host files for dead hosts and approx. [41% of the Adaway list](https://github.com/AdAway/adaway.github.io/pull/8) - a list designed to target mobile ad networks - no longer exist.
+[41% of the Adaway list](https://github.com/AdAway/adaway.github.io/pull/8) - a list designed to target mobile ad networks - no longer exist.
 I criticize only because you're still letting through what you wanted to prevent.
-The other popular lists out there are fine for blocking desktop and browser-based ad networks but I rarely see those domains and subdomains get hit by mobile apps unless they are a web browser app or the app is essentially a webpage packaged as an app.
+Most blocklists are fine for blocking desktop and browser-based ad networks but I rarely see those domains and subdomains get hit by mobile apps.

 Tools and other people interested in Android mobile privacy efforts.
 If a couple look interesting or familiar the rest you will like as well: